 The care cost calculators will help you better estimate how much money you will need when paying for care at home or if you need to go in to a care home.

-How to pay for elderly care – 12 ways to pay
+Paying for elderly care – 12 options available to you

 Local Authority Funding